Mobile phone: Infrastructure

 The critical advantage that modern cellular networks have over predecessor systems is the concept of frequency reuse allowing many simultaneous telephone conversations in a given service area.
 This allows efficient use of the limited radio spectrum allocated to mobile services, and lets thousands of subscribers converse at the same time within a given geographic area.

-Former systems would cover a service area with one or two powerful base stations with a range of up to tens of kilometres (miles), using only a few sets of radio channels (frequencies).
+Former systems would cover a service area with one or two powerful base stations with a range of up to tens of kilometers' (miles), using only a few sets of radio channels (frequencies).
 Once these few channels were in use by customers, no further customers could be served until another user vacated a channel.
 It would be impractical to give every customer a unique channel since there would not be enough bandwidth allocated to the mobile service.
 As well, technical limitations such as antenna efficiency and receiver design limit the range of frequencies a customer unit could use.

-A cellular network mobile phone system gets its name from dividing the service area into many small cells, each with a base station with (for example) a useful range on the order of a kilometre (mile).
+A cellular network mobile phone system gets its name from dividing the service area into many small cells, each with a base station with (for example) a useful range on the order of a kilometer (mile).
 These systems have dozens or hundreds of possible channels allocated to them.
 When a subscriber is using a given channel for a telephone connection, that frequency is unavailable for other customers in the local cell and in the adjacent cells.
 However, cells further away can re-use that channel without interference as the subscriber's handset is too far away to be detected.
 The transmitter power of each base station is coordinated to efficiently service its own cell, but not to interfere with the cells further away.